gabeklein/expressive-jsx/packages/plugin-react-xjs/README.md

-# babel-plugin-transform-xjs
+# @expressive/babel-plugin-react-xjs

 > Babel plugin for transforming `do{ }` statements into [React](https://github.com/facebook/react) compatable markup.
-Most comperable to [babel-plugin-transform-react-jsx](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx), with a completely different syntax at play.
-May be used along side JSX and it's respective babel-plugin (recommended) or even as a feature-complete replacement, depending on your needs.
+Most comperable to [@babel/plugin-transform-react-jsx](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx), just with a completely different syntax.
+May be used along side JSX and it's respective plugins (recommended).
+However it will work as feature-complete replacement, depending on your needs.

 <br/>